calamari-archive/my-sql-worm/Readme.md

 ### 2011-03-13:

+* Added remove methods for removing one or all records
 * Added onLoad and onSave methods
 * Datetime will now be stored right and retrieved as objects of type Date